 10 Best China Cities For Business 2013

 The recent list of “Forbes China’s 2013 Best Cities for Business” was released.
-According to the report, Guangzhou, Shenzhen and Shanghai take the first three.
+According to the report, Guangzhou, Shenzhen and Shanghai take the first three positions.
 The 2013 ranking also saw a strong presence of cities located in the Yangtze River Delta area, seizing a total of six places in the top ten.
-The full list of top-10 cities are:
+The full list of top 10 Chinese cities for business are as follows:

 Permanent population: 13.55 million